-- Jack Delaney in Rome (from Penn State University)
+- Jack Delaney in Rome (Penn State University)

-- Xueni Yang in Tokyo (photo blogger, from Sarah Lawrence College)
+- Xueni Yang in Tokyo (Sarah Lawrence College)

-- Gloria Huynh in Tokyo (from Case Western University)
+- Gloria Huynh in Tokyo (Case Western University)

-- Tiara Montgomery in Tokyo (from Montclair State University)
+- Tiara Montgomery in Tokyo (Montclair State University)

 Temple has partnerships with hundreds of universities and colleges all over the U.S. Over the last five years, students from over 100 U.S. colleges and universities have studied abroad on Temple University programs in Rome, Tokyo, Oviedo, and summer programs worldwide.